Chart Color Schemes

 Employment conditions in Jacobs Well - Alberton demonstrate exceptional strength compared to most Australian markets

-There are 3,005 residents employed, with an unemployment rate of 1.5% below the Rest of Qld's rate of 3.9%.
-Workforce participation is high at 65.2%, compared to the Rest of Qld's 59.1%.
-Key employment industries include construction, manufacturing, and health care & social assistance.
-Construction stands out with employment levels at 1.9 times the regional average, while health care & social assistance has a lower presence at 9.5% compared to the regional average of 16.1%.
+Employment growth over the past year was estimated at 2.3%.
+There are 3,005 residents in work, with an unemployment rate of 1.5%, which is below Rest of Qld's rate of 3.9%.
+Workforce participation is high at 65.2% compared to Rest of Qld's 59.1%.
+The leading employment industries are construction, manufacturing, and health care & social assistance.

 Frequently Asked Questions - Employment